 "For me, the process of art making is as personal as it is mysterious.
 It is an action of surrender through paint, to a world where time is suspended and layers of newly found realities are discovered.

-Traveling has always been a large part of my existence, often leaving with me with deeply felt impressions.
-The experience has translated themselves into landscapes that I feel on both a physical and emotional level.
+Traveling has always been a large part of my existence, often leaving me with deeply felt impressions.
+The experience has translated itself into landscapes that I feel on both a physical and emotional level.
 This has led me to fully understand that I am a creature of belonging.
 Through paint and form I discover my place in the world in a deeper sense.

 The last couple of years have found me uprooted from my home of 20 years.
 I am now split my time between two disparate worlds.
 A city with its brutal force with exciting contagious vitality and an island, fragile and beautiful yet limited with watery boundaries.
 Two halves of a whole.
 My life seems very complete, and I am putting down new roots.